Lain-1385/Leetcode-solution/README.md

 ## 278 BinarySearch easy O(n)
 classical, two solution and be care about < or <=, mid or mid + 1 , return mid or left

+## 383 string easy O(n)
+if an abnormal situation occurs during the process, should output False

+## 409 string easy o(n)
+dont need to iterate set or dict again.